ccdc-opensource/commit-hooks/README.md

 This repository contains files that can be used as a github action and local git hooks.

-It does a few checks on source codes to ensure compliance with some general CCDC coding standard.
+It does a few checks on source code to ensure compliance with some general CCDC coding standard.

 The commit will be flagged if it includes certain text files with: